Azure/iot-operations-sdks/doc/dev/adr/0010-cloud-event-content-type.md

 The current default rules, which are consistently implemented in all SDKs, will be maintained:

-* There is no default value for `source`; if it is not set, no CloundEvent will be included
+* There is no default value for `source`; if it is not set, no CloudEvent will be included
 * The default value for `type` is "ms.aio.telemetry"
 * The default value for `specversion` is "1.0"
 * There is no default value for `dataschema`